What is "Cheating"?

 So I think the best way to interpret this line is that it applies to any advantage, even vague intangible ones, but only if it doesn't fall into the general category of "trying to be nice to other people and/or expedite the tournament".
 While a little inelegant, this seems to be the best fit for the reason that clause is in the IPG.

 Something that trips a lot of people up is the difference between whether a player is Cheating vs. whether the judge believes they're Cheating.
 In reality, judges don't have access to the player's intentions, and sometimes they have incomplete information about what happened in the game too, so we have to take our best guess.

-- Given a "god's eye view" of the situation, where you have a description exactly what happened and why, is the situation Cheating?
+- Given a "god's eye view" of the situation, where you have an objective description of exactly what happened and what the player was thinking as they did it, is the situation Cheating?

 - Given only limited information about the situation, such as a real judge would have at a real event, what's the most reasonable conclusion for the judge to draw?

 The first question is what this article addresses.
 The second question is much more complicated, and many other articles have been written about it.